Effective marketing strategies for small business

 Complete an analysis of every deal you won or lost.
 I’m embarrassed to admit that I didn’t do this more often as a W2 marketing leader.
 This can be hard to make time for because you’re so busy, feeling disconnected from clients, and hesitant to reach out to prospects who didn’t choose your business, especially during the early days of the pandemic.
 Additionally, you have to be open and vulnerable as to why you weren’t picked.
 People?
 Product?
 Market forces?
 Reputation?
 Arrogance?
 I’ve had department heads tell me not to spend money or staff time on win/loss because they knew the answers explaining “I know my customers really well!”
 But do you?!
 Isn’t this an opportunity to be a better vendor?
 It’s a ideal opportunity to compare results pre- and post-pandemic.

-Send care packages to customers
+Demonstrate you care to customers

 Essential Marketing Practice #2